MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

 1. In the Azure portal, navigate to your Azure AI Search resource.
 1. On the **Overview** page, select **Import and vectorize data**.
-1. In the **Setp your data connection** page, select **Azure Blob Storage** and configure the data source with the following settings:
+1. In the **Setup your data connection** page, select **Azure Blob Storage** and configure the data source with the following settings:
     - **Subscription**: The Azure subscription in which you provisioned your storage account.
     - **Blob storage account**: The storage account you created previously.
     - **Blob container**: margies-travel